 Commitment to Accessibility

-Some of the measures taken to make the The 1687 website accessible include:
+Some of the actions we’ve taken to improve website accessibility include:

 You can learn more about the right to equal access for all Americans at ADA.gov.

 Section508.gov provides numerous resources for making accessible websites and maintaining them.